 Overall Build and Quality

-The Element 26 Hybrid Leather Lifting Belt is crafted with 100 percent premium leather, with nylon wrapped around the outside.
+The Element 26 Hybrid Leather Lifting Belt is crafted with 100 percent premium leather, as well as nylon wrapped around the outside.
 This belt has a thickness of six millimeters, a four-inch wide profile, and a velcro strap to assist the steel self-locking buckle.
 With the velcro strap, you can always tighten the belt more if you need to.

-While a fully leather belt may have a thicker design, it’s likely that they aren’t as versatile as this one is.
+While a fully leather belt may have a thicker design, it likely won’t be as versatile as this one.
 And you can find some belts out there that are a little cheaper, but they may not last you as long.
 This is a high-quality belt that also features a lifetime warranty to cover any manufacturing defects (such as a faulty buckle).

-Weightlifting belts don’t typically have a lot of features, but let’s still break down the ones that stood out to us.
+Weightlifting belts don’t typically have a lot of features, but let’s break down the ones that stood out to us.
 The self-locking buckle is a quick and easy way to get in and out of the belt between your sets if you need a breather, or as you’re switching exercises.
-The velcro strap will assist the buckle, and provides you with essentially infinite adjustments.
+The velcro strap will assist the buckle and provides you with (practically) infinite adjustments.

 Self-Locking Buckle and Velcro Strap

 The Element 26 Hybrid Leather Lifting Belt only comes in black.
 If you’re looking for some variety in the appearance of your belt, you might want to consider the nylon belt.
-It’s worth mentioning though that the nylon likely won’t provide as much support as the leather/nylon combo will.
+It’s worth mentioning though that the nylon likely won’t provide as much support as this hybrid belt can.

 Instead of using one type of material to craft this belt, Element 26 decided to use both leather and nylon to create a more versatile lifting belt.
 The self-locking buckle is made from steel so you shouldn’t have to worry about it breaking on you, and the velcro strap is going to assist the buckle in keeping the belt locked in place.

 Weightlifting Belt Type